KLLB: History

 The station was assigned the call letters KZZI on December 7, 1981.
-In December, 1987, Aryan Nations briefly broadcast an "Aryan Nations Hour" show but was canceled after station employees' lives were threatened and most of the station's sponsors pulled their advertising.
 The station began broadcasting in 1982.
 The first format on the station was Spanish Language Variety Music.
 The station switched to English Language talk radio, and at one point, adopted a Minnesota town (Madison, Minnesota) during a severe drought in the late 1980s.
 The station's listeners helped with a number of efforts.
+In December, 1987, Aryan Nations briefly broadcast an "Aryan Nations Hour" show but was canceled after station employees' lives were threatened and most of the station's sponsors pulled their advertising.
 The original owner sold the station in 1988, and it was sold again in 1990 to the final owner, United Security Financial, which is controlled by children of the late minister of the Faith Temple Church, known as "Mama."
 The studios were located in the basement of the church.

 On February 15, 1990, the station changed its call sign to KLLB and adopted the gospel format.
 KLLB went silent on May 2, 2017; the tower was demolished in June.
 KLLB's license was surrendered on September 25, 2017, and cancelled on September 26 at the licensee's request.